 A. hibernica

-A. macilenta
+A. hitchcockii

-A. obtusa
+A. howittii

-Zalessky 1911
+Zalessky, 1911

 Twenty species of Callixylon described from North America, Morocco, Europe, China and several parts of Russia